nrigroup/webdev-challenge/README.md

 ## Note
 Please submit clean code with proper indentation.
 Understand that the first thing we do is
 read your code, not run your code.
-If you fail to keep consistant and clean indentation and some of the best practices is defining your functions and variable names, chances are
+If you fail to keep consistant indentation and
+the best practices in defining your functions and variable names, chances are
 we will not need to run your code to evaluate your skills.